bravo1goingdark/ucfp/README.md

   similarity search and near-duplicate detection straightforward.
 - **Semantic embeddings** – `ufp_semantic` turns canonical text into ONNX/API-backed dense vectors
   with deterministic fallbacks for offline tiers.
+- **Pluggable indexing** - `ufp_index` provides a backend-agnostic index for storing and searching canonical hashes, perceptual fingerprints, and quantized semantic embeddings.
 - **Single entry point** – the root `ucfp` crate wires every stage into `process_record`, `process_record_with_perceptual`, and `process_record_with_semantic`, so applications can adopt the full pipeline one call at a time.